Project Economics course

 • Decision criteria: NPV, IRR, Payback Period, etc.

-• Day 2: Project Risk & Uncertainty / Sensitivities
+• Part 2: Project Risk & Uncertainty / Sensitivities

 • Which risks to model regarding a single decision